imasse-development/imasse-browser/README.md

 ## Installation

 In order to install the Imasse Browser app you need to clone the repository and use the expo-cli to run locally on your computer.
+You can also install the APK from the [latest release](https://github.com/imasse-dev/imasse-browser/releases/latest)

 ```
 yarn install